writing

 where Ti=j=1i1(1αj)T_i = \prod^{i-1}_{j=1} (1 - \alpha_j), αi=1eσiδi\alpha_i = 1 - e^{-\sigma_i \delta_i} , and δi\delta_i is the sampling distance.

-The rendering component must be differentiable to facilitate efficient optimization through techniques such as gradient descent 2.
-This differentiability allows the rendering process to be fine-tuned based on the discrepancy between the rendered image and the target image.
+The rendering component must be differentiable for gradient descent optimization 2.
+This allows fine-tuning based on the gap between rendered and target images.

-However, the true innovation of NeRF lies not in the rendering approach itself, but rather in the method of capturing and encoding the volume.
-NeRF addresses two key challenges:
+The true innovation lies not in rendering, but in encoding the volume.
+NeRF addresses two challenges:

-1. How can the volume be encoded to allow querying at any arbitrary point in space?
-This enables the rendering of the scene from novel viewpoints not present in the original dataset.
+1. How can we encode the volume to query any arbitrary point in space?
+This enables rendering from viewpoints not in the original dataset.

 Volume Representation